Kettlebell Training For Hikers And Backpackers

 The intensity of an exercise is the load you are using not how hard you are training.
 This can be thought of as a percentage of your 1 rep max weight but for kettlebells, we don't generally do this since you can't micro load like a barbell.
 To simplify I like to think of heavy, medium, and light.

 This is how taxing an exercise feels.
 If you push a set close to muscular failure, the point you can't get another rep, it will feet hard even if it is with a relatively lightweight.
 Lower body or full-body exercises, higher reps, and anything that requires core bracing the whole time like front squats will all feel like harder work.

 What is Volume?

 The volume of a workout is the total work done.
 You can calculate this in poundages.
-With kettlebell training we maximize volume with a weight before moving up to the next heaviest bell.
-Increasing volume will help with strength, muscle growth and building work capacity.
+With kettlebell training, we maximize volume with weight before moving up to the next heaviest bell.
+The increasing volume will help with strength, muscle growth, and building work capacity.

 Increase volume slowly over time.
 Decrease volume and start building it back up when you increase the weight.

 You can increase volume by doing more reps, more sets, more frequent workouts, or do the same amount of work with a heavier weight.

 In most situations, I would suggest not going more than 10 sets of an exercise in a session.
 Once up to this level of sets I would either increase reps or weight to limit the length of the workouts.